trynova/website/pages/blog/internals-of-nova-part-2.md

 The reason is cache efficiency and memory savings.
 CPUs do not load memory by the byte, they load it by the cache line which is usually 64 bytes.
 Loading a new cache line means that a previous cache line must be evicted from cache.
-Every 8 byte pointer we replace with an 4 byte index saves us 4 bytes.
+Every 8 byte pointer we replace with a 4 byte index saves us 4 bytes.
 Every pointer that we entirely eliminate from the common case saves us 8 bytes.
 Every byte we load into CPU cache is matched by a byte evicted, and every byte we know is unused by a particular operation is always either wasted CPU cycles spent